So Abram rose, and clave the wood, and went,

 But the old man would not so, but slew his son. . . .

-We are busy working to bring Wilfred Owen's "Parable of the Old Men and the Young" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Wilfred Owen's "Parable of the Old Men and the Young" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Parable of the Old Men and the Young" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.